CtrlAltPizza/PlaylistCore/README.md

 ### Usage
 Will load all playlists found in the Beat Saber/Playlists folder in Beat Saber as well as Beat Saber/Customs/Playlists

+### Notice
+Converts all playlists into the blister format at runtime.
+This currently will not modify your files but is subject to change.